-\textit{Formalism.}---Let us start by identifying the conjugate variable for the orbital motion of magnons, $\bm{r}(t)=r_m[\cos(\omega t),\sin(\omega t),0]$ with radius $r_m$ and angular frequency $\omega$ (see Fig.~\ref{fig:model}).
-Without lossing generality, we assume that the magnon orbital motion lies in the $xy$ plane with an OAM $\bm{L}=L\hat{\bm{z}}=\bm{r}_m\times \bm{v}_m \hat{\bm{z}}$~\cite{mass}.
-The orbital motion of magnons does not couple to external magnetic fields since it does not generate a magnetic moment.
-Instead, we consider an external electric field $\bm{E}$, under which the magnon orbital motion acquires a \textit{relativistic} energy correction $\Delta U$ representing the coupling between the magnon spin and the magnetic field in the \textit{co-moving} frame of magnon $\bm{B}\approx -\bm{v}_m\times \bm{E}/c^2$ (while the $\textbf{B}$ field vanishes in the lab frame), which can be understood as the AC effect~\cite{Aharonov_PRL_1984}.
-Here, we have assumed that the magnon velocity $\bm{v}_m$ is much smaller than the speed of light $c$.
+\textit{Intuitive picture}.---In a periodic crystal, a major difficulty in defining OAM is that the naive thermal expectation of a temperature-independent OAM operator $\braket{\hat{\bm{L}}}=\mathrm{Tr}[\rho \hat{\bm r}\times\hat{\bm v}]$ is ill-defined~\cite{Thonhauser_PRL_2005,Vanderbilt_2006_PRB}.
+This fundamental issue carries over to magnons, motivating us to follow the spirit of the modern theory of electron OAM~\cite{Shi_PRL_2007}, where one can bypass the ill-defined position operator but instead derive the OAM thermodynamically through a virtual external perturbation.
+For a charge-neutral magnon whose orbital motion does not directly produce a magnetic moment like electrons, we need to first identify its correct conjugate variable.
+In a heuristic classical picture [Fig.~\ref{fig:model}], a magnon orbiting on the $xy$ plane with radius $r_m$ and angular frequency $\omega$ is described by a classical vector $\bm{r}(t)=r_m[\cos(\omega t),\sin(\omega t),0]$, and carries the OAM $\bm{L}=L\hat{\bm{z}}=\bm{r}\times\dot{\bm{r}}$~\cite{mass}.
+Unlike electrons, the orbital motion of magnons does not couple to external magnetic fields since it does not generate a magnetic moment.
+Instead, we consider an external electric field $\bm{E}$, under which the above orbital motion acquires a relativistic energy correction $\Delta U$.
+In the co-moving frame of the magnon, $\Delta U$ represents the coupling between the magnon spin and a magnetic field $\bm{B}\approx -\dot{\bm{r}}\times \bm{E}/c^2$ with $c$ being the speed of light (note that $\bm{B}$ vanishes in the lab frame), which could be regarded as the AC effect~\cite{Aharonov_PRL_1984}.
+Here, we assume that the magnon velocity $\dot{\bm{r}}$ is much smaller than $c$.
 For a magnon of spin $-\hbar \hat{\bm{z}}$, the energy correction $\Delta U$ is